Duality and Socle Generators for Residual Intersections: Examples and counterexamples on duality

+There are two kinds of hypotheses on the ideal $I$ in Theorem~\ref{general duality}: the condition $G_{g+v}$ on $I$ itself and the existence of a good deformation $\tI$.
+We will show in Example~\ref{can't weaken G} that the first cannot be weakened and, in Examples~\ref{mystery module bis} and \ref{can't drop deformation}, that the second cannot be dropped.
+Here we write $w:=g+v$.

+\begin{example}[{\bf A codimension 2 perfect ideal satisfying $G_{w-1}$ but not $G_{w}$}] The following examples show that, even for licci ideals, the condition $G_{w}$ in Theorem~\ref{general duality} cannot be replaced by the condition $G_{w-1}$.
+They are based on the construction explained in Example~\ref{codim 2 perfect}.

-There are two kinds of hypotheses on the ideal $I$ in Theorem~\ref{general duality}: the condition $G_{g+v}$ on $I$ itself, and the existence of a good deformation $\tI$.
-We will show that the first cannot be weakened and the second cannot be dropped. \medbreak {\bf The condition $G_{g+v}$.} By the Hilbert-Burch Theorem, any perfect codimension 2 ideal $I$ with $m+1$ generators is the ideal of $m\times m$ minors of an $(m+1)\times m$ matrix.
-Such ideals satisfy the deformation assumption: they are specializations of the generic ideal of minors, which satisfies the condition $G_{s}$ for every $s$.
-All their Koszul homology modules are Cohen-Macaulay (\cite{AH}).
+By the Hilbert-Burch Theorem, any perfect codimension 2 ideal $I$ with $n+1$ generators is the ideal of $n\times n$ minors of an $(n+1) \times n$ matrix.
+Such ideals satisfy the deformation assumption: they are specializations of the generic ideal of minors, which satisfies the condition $G_{s}$ for every $s$, and all their Koszul homology modules are Cohen-Macaulay (\cite{AH}).
 (These are the original examples of the licci ideals mentioned in the introduction.)